Sunstrike/LiquidEnergy-Legacy/README.md

-#Forge Transformer
+#LiquidEnergy
-**Current MC ver:** `1.4.5 release`
+**Current MC ver:** `1.4.7 release`

-**Current BC API ver:** `3.2.0 release`

-Simple, automated transformation of items in the Forge Ore dictionary akin to Forge Lexicon.
+**API vers:** see `common/API_VERSIONS`

+Converting energy (EU/MJ) to a Forge liquid and back again.

 ##License
-This mod itself is licensed under the MIT License (See LICENSE).
+This mod itself is licensed under the MIT License (See `LICENSE.md`).

-It includes the Buildcraft API, which is licensed under the MMPL v1 - Sources are available at [SirSengirs GitHub](https://github.com/SirSengir/BuildCraft) and the mods site is at [mod-buildcraft.com](http://www.mod-buildcraft.com).
-ForgeTransformer uses the buildcraft.api.* package.
+It includes the Buildcraft API and IC2 API.
+More details are available in `LICENSE.md`

 ##Building
-Simple call `ant` in the build directory to build.
+Simply call `ant` in the build directory to build.

+##Developing
+For development, call `ant linksrc` to automatically setup Forge/MCP and symlink the source into place.
+This is completely safe on UNIX systems.
+Note that on Windows, this uses Junctions which can cause issues.
+Remove them by hand before running a real build.
+This warning is repeated during the link.